raNYnight/Assignment-CRUD-API/readme2.md

 ## Error Handling

 - Requests to non-existing endpoints (e.g., `some-non/existing/resource`) should be handled.
 The server should respond with a status code 404 and a corresponding human-friendly message.
-- Errors on the server side that occur during the processing of a request should be handled and processed correctly.
-The server should respond with a status code 500 and a corresponding human-friendly message.

 ## Environment Configuration